THE ONLY WAR WORTH FIGHTING IS A CLASS WAR

 Wait a minute, we didn’t have to invade Libya.
 They asked for our help.
 We won’t need to be protected by mercenaries, right?
 Look at it this way, when the U.S. and its allies insist upon installing some exiled Libyan oil executive like Hamid Karzai as a transitional president, the rebels may regret asking for our assistance.
 Will they simply lay down their arms?

-At the very least the State Department’s Office of Reconstruction and Stabilization, where “[c]orporations and consultants are lined up on ‘pre-signed contracts’ so that they are ready to leap into action as soon as disaster strikes” will deploy their “reserve corps of contracting personnel who are trained to execute rapid relief and reconstruction contracting during contingency actions.”
+At the very least the State Department’s Bureau of Conflict and Stabilization Operations, where “[c]orporations and consultants are lined up on ‘pre-signed contracts’ so that they are ready to leap into action as soon as disaster strikes” will deploy their “reserve corps of contracting personnel who are trained to execute rapid relief and reconstruction contracting during contingency actions.”
 (Shock Doctrine, page 483) Or as Ms. Klein might put it, the U.S. model for privatized war and reconstruction is export-ready-to-roll in Libya.

 Get ready to open your wallet again.